moitorgh/odin-recipes/README.md

 ## Contact & Support
 * Feel free to contact me on **discord (moitorgh_26401)**.
-* No further improvements will be made for this project.
+* No further improvements will be made towards this project.

 ## Acknowledgements
 * The project specifications are in the [first project](https://www.theodinproject.com/lessons/foundations-recipes) of the [Foundations course](https://www.theodinproject.com/paths/foundations/courses/foundations) in [The Odin Project](https://www.theodinproject.com/about).